abdlrhman08/abdlrhman08/README.md

 I’m Abdelrahman Hamada

 I’m interested in Software / Software side of Hardware and electronics (Embedded Systems).
-I love learning new technology and skills.

 I’m looking to collaborate on anything that brings value to the world

+If you enjoyed reading any code I wrote with my two brain cells, I would appreciate it if you could leave a star on the repo.
+I simply enjoy writing code that makes me question what I wrote the next morning. ¯_(ツ)_/¯

 Reach me on abdelrahmanhamada65@gmail.com